In this Article:

 - Which departments are the most vulnerable to phishing scams?

-- What are some basic cyber security awareness tips?
+- What are some essential cyber security awareness tips?

 - Who are some of the top cyber security awareness training vendors?